PhilippMundhenk/kapps/README.md

 ├─ quit.py
 ```

-The implementation is as simple as this:
+While the __init__.py only marks the existence of a module and is empty, the implementation contained in the quit.py is as simple as this:

 ```py
 from core.kapp import Kapp